rfigueroa/docs/content/usage/examples/secrets_internal.md

 It is assumed you have created secrets `docker_username` and `docker_password` in the web interface or [CLI](/docs/cli/).
 {{% /alert %}}

-The samples show a pipeline using repository secrets.
+The examples show a pipeline using repository secrets.
 Vela contains three secret types: repository, organization, and shared.
 For examples on organization and shared, please see the [secret concepts](/docs/concepts/pipeline/steps/secrets/) documentation.

 ### Steps